Ankit971964/ChromeExtension/README.md

 # ChromeExtension

-You need to add  folder to chrome extension and then copy Id of chrome extension and past to your twilio code
+You need to add chrome extension folder to your  chrome browser extension and then  copy Id of twilio video  extension and past to your code

 Like:
   const EXTENSION_ID = your extension Id;